How to receive a valuable, private Catholic education at a public university price.

 Thinking about college?
 You might assume right away that some of your options are out of your price range, including private universities.
 Mount Marty University is not one of them, however.
 Our students will tell you that after their initial talk with our financial aid team, they discovered there are several reasons that make it possible to receive a private, Catholic education at a public university price.
 One of the biggest reason's why is explained below, with the help of bigfuture.collegeboard.org.

 THE REAL PRICE YOU PAY FOR COLLEGE IS called THE "NET PRICE."

 The net price is a college’s sticker price for tuition and fees minus the grants, scholarships, and education tax benefits you receive, and is in most cases much lower than the sticker price.
 The net price you pay for a particular college dependent upon your personal circumstances and the college’s financial aid structure.

-For example, the average published in-state price for tuition and fees for four-year public colleges is $9, 410 per year.
-But the average net price — what the average family really pays — is just $3,980 per year.
-For private nonprofit four-year colleges, the average published price is $32,410 per year, but the average family pays just $14,890 annually.
+For example, the average published price for tuition at private nonprofit four-year universities is $32,410 per year, but after scholarships and grants are awarded the average family pays just $14,890 annually.*

 Interested in getting your custom scholarship package?

 Reach out to an enrollment counselor at email@example.com to get your financial aid package today.